JaPrad/JaPatGitHub/README.md

 ### Hey there 👋 Smile please 😁

-I'm a 15-year-old in high school.
-Damn passionate about building things that solve people's problems.
-Hence currently trying to solve my problem - using technology to transform education.
+I'm a 16-year-old in high school.
+I'm damn passionate about building stuff that solve people's problems.
+Hence, with my project [GamifyingEdu](https://github.com/JaPatGitHub/GamifyingEdu), I'm currently working to solve a problem I myself face - boring methods of teaching concepts at school which make them look pointless.

 I'm currently learning JavaScript with a focus on creative coding and physics simulations in [p5.js](https://p5js.org).
 I also know some python.
-I plan to further extend my skills in  web development & data science/ML.
+I plan to further extend my skills in  web development & ML.
 I'm an open-source enthusiast and currently contribute to [Exercism](https://exercism.org).
-Here at [GamifyingEdu](https://github.com/JaPatGitHub/GamifyingEdu), I am using p5.js to create interactive educational games & animations.
-Obviously open-sourced!

-I'm new to software development and would love to have connections with anyone.
-So, feel free to [email](mailto:japrad26@gmail.com) me.
-Would be glad to talk to you!!
+PS: Feel free to [email](mailto:japrad26@gmail.com) me.
+I love to talk!!

 <!--